-At the heart of church life is the fellowship of believers (Acts 2:42-47).
-Fellowship is the bond believers experience through faith in God, communion in Christ’s sacrifice, and the sharing of life together.
-Every member of Christ’s Body has gifts and specific functions (1 Cor.
-12) therefore we know we need one another to experience the fullness of community here on earth.
+At the heart of church life is the loving fellowship of Christian believers (Acts 2:42-47; cf. John 13:34–35).
+We define fellowship as the common bond we experience through faith in God, communion with Christ, and the sharing of the Spirit-filled life together.
+Every member of Christ’s body has gifts and specific functions (1 Cor.
+12).
+Therefore, we know we need one another to experience the fullness of Christian community here on earth.
 We are “one body in Christ, individually members one of another” (Rom.
 12:5).
-As we build relationships, we offer one another friendship, love, compassion, teaching, exhortation, counsel and admonition.
-It has been commonly said, “You can’t live the Christian life alone.”
+As we build relationships, we offer one another friendship, love, compassion, teaching, exhortation, service, counsel, and admonition.